Genesis 48 – Jacob Blesses Joseph’s Sons

 i.
 The right hand is associated with God’s strength (Exodus 15:6), favor (Psalm 16:11), and help (Psalm 20:6).
 This is why Jesus is described as sitting at the right hand of God the Father (Mark 14:62).

 b.
 Guiding his hands knowingly: Israel knew exactly what he intended to do.
-He deliberately chose the second-born to receive a greater blessing than the firstborn.
+By placing his right handon Ephraim’s head, he intended to grant a greater blessing to the younger.
+This was against normal custom and expectation.

 3. (15-16) The blessing of Jacob upon Manasseh and Ephraim.

-a.
-And he blessed Joseph: Israel gave the same blessing to both sons, but the son of the right hand received a greater proportion of the blessing.
+b.
+And he blessed Joseph: In blessing Joseph’s sons, it could be rightly said that Israel blessed Joseph.
+Israel gave the same blessing to both sons, but the son of the right hand received a greater proportion of the blessing.

 4. (17-20) Jacob answers Joseph’s objection about the order of blessing.

 a.
-This one is the firstborn; put your right hand on his head: As the two sons of Joseph stood before Israel, the older (Manasseh) was before Israel’s right hand and the younger (Ephraim) was before Israel’s left hand.
-Joseph positioned them intentionally so the older could receive the right hand blessing according to custom.
-Yet Isaac deliberately crossed his hands and put his right hand on Ephraim’s head and his left hand on Manasseh’s head.
+This one is the firstborn; put your right hand on his head: As the two sons of Joseph stood before Israel, the older (Manasseh) was before Israel’s right hand, and the younger (Ephraim) was before Israel’s left hand.
+Joseph positioned them intentionally so the older could receive the right-hand blessing, according to custom.
+Yet Israel deliberately crossed his hands and put his right hand on Ephraim’s head and his left hand on Manasseh’s head.

 i.
 This shows how the idea of firstborn in the Bible is often a position of pre-eminence, not necessarily meaning “first out of the womb.”